Sameer438/first-reposam/README.md

 # first-reposam
 Sameer gautam
-welcome you to his place..
+welcomes you to his place..